bettermarks/D16N/README.md

 [GDPR]: https://eur-lex.europa.eu/eli/reg/2016/679/oj

+#### _Draft 3_

+As app creators we have a special duty to protect the personal data of children.
+The simplest way to do that is to not receive it.

+We want to have a simple and common way for teachers to recognise their students without putting their data at risk.

 ### What

 This is a specification and implementation guide for interoperability of educational apps and user identity systems such that apps can show user names without revealing those names to the creator of the app.

+We name it client-side depseudonymisation or simply d16n.

+D16N refers to the Depseudonymisation process used in integrations, where pseudonyms (abstract IDs) are exchanged instead of clear user names.
+This functionality allows a user's browser to communicate directly with IDP servers to resolve these IDs into identifiable names.
+D16N enhances privacy by ensuring that user identities remain protected during data exchanges, particularly in educational contexts where sensitive information is involved.

 ### For Whom